 As in prior years, HACSB anticipates that community need for affordable housing will remain high in FY 2017.
-The following table shows the projected number of households on waiting lists for Public Housing units and vouchers as of the beginning of FY 2017.
-As part of the voluntary transfer of the Public Housing and Housing Choice Voucher programs from the UHA to HACSB, the applicants on the UHA waiting lists when the transfer takes place will be transferred to HACSB's waiting lists.
-More information is included below for each of the UHA waiting lists.
+The table below shows the projected number of households on waiting lists for Public Housing units and vouchers as of the beginning of FY 2017.
+HACSB does not currently envision organizational or policy changes to waiting lists.